How to Manage

-Rather than adding more of the same hot product type, potentially dramatically altering an existing store, it is better to open a new store to build a more relevant consumer base and drive diversification into new areas.
+This is instead of adding more of the same hot product type, potentially dramatically altering an existing store, it is better to open a new store to build a more relevant consumer base and and marketing campaigns to drive diversification into these hot new areas.

 You might call this a doubling down on what works strategy.